NOAA-OWP/nwm-post-processing/StyleAndApproach.md

 ## Python Version

-The targetted version of Python will be 3.10 until changed otherwise within this document by a primary project manager or maintainer.
-The targetted version is not a factor that this team has control over and must be accounted for.
+The targeted version of Python will be 3.12 until changed otherwise within this document by a primary project manager or maintainer.
+The targeted version is not a factor that this team has control over and must be accounted for.

 ## Dependencies

-This application suite is targetted towards a shared environment with little to no control.
+This application suite is targeted towards a shared environment with little to no control.
-That means that access to libraries is **severely** limited. _If_ and operation may be accomplished reasonably without the need for a third party library, write common functions with as simple of an interface as possible.
+That means that access to libraries is **severely** limited. _If_ an operation may be accomplished reasonably without the need for a third party library, write common functions with as simple of an interface as possible.
-A good example of this is simple HTTP requests.
-Libraries such as `requests` and `httpx` make things far more performant and provide an easy interface we would not have to maintain.
+A good example of this is the interpretation of `.env` files.
+Libraries such as `dotenv` make things far more performant and provide an easy interface we would not have to maintain.
-The barrier for the approval and addition of new libraries is high enough for it not be be worth the ask, however.
+The barrier for the approval and addition of new libraries is high enough for it not be worth the ask, however.

 Contact the primary project manager and maintainers before seeking to add a new dependency.

 ## Functions over Classes

-Functions with no affect on their environment are easier to parallelize.
+Functions with no effect on their environment are easier to parallelize.
 Even with little to no intent to parallelize, **prefer functions over classes**.
 Classes are immensely helpful in terms of managing state information and state information is just a fact of life.
 Keep them to a minimum if possible.
 You never know what will need to be passed across a network or into a new process.